Adaptive Fourier decomposition of slice regular functions: Abstract

-where $e_a$ denotes the slice normalized Szeg\"o kernel and $ B_a $ the slice M\"obius transformation.
-By iterating the identity above, the greedy algorithm gives rise to the slice adaptive Fourier decomposition via maximum selection principle.
-This leads to the slice Takenaka-Malmquist orthonormal system.
+where $e_a$ denotes the slice normalized Szeg\"o kernel and $ B_a $ the slice Blaschke factor.
+Iterating the above decomposition process, a corresponding maximal selection principle gives rise to the slice adaptive Fourier decomposition.
+This leads to a adaptive slice Takenaka-Malmquist orthonormal system.